raspberrypilearning/fruit-machine/en/step_1.md

 title: What you will learn
 ---

++ Using Sentiment Analysis to choose outputs
++ Using buttons and input fields to add interactivity
-+ Manipulating Geographic Data in the Wolfram Language
++ Manipulating lists

-+ Using Freefrom Lingustic Input in the Wolfram Language
-+ Creating interactivity in the Wolfram Language using `Manipulate`
+If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
+You'll need to look at Starting Mathematica and Programming in Mathematica.

 --- /collapse ---